Charlotte

 Overview

-The North Carolina office of Hunton Andrews Kurth LLP, located in Charlotte, serves clients on a regional, national and international level in a variety of industries ranging from financial services to energy to technology.
+The North Carolina office of Hunton, located in Charlotte, serves clients on a regional, national and international level in a variety of industries ranging from financial services to energy to technology.

 Established in 1995, our Charlotte office is part of our expansive North Carolina practice and is comprised of nearly 20 lawyers with experience in a wide range of legal matters.
 We have significant experience representing both domestic and international clients in mergers and acquisitions, corporate and securities law, banking and finance, structured finance, business litigation, employee benefits, and energy and environmental law.
 We represent clients in capital markets, corporate finance, labor and employment, litigation and energy matters.
 We are actively involved in the community and serve in leadership positions for bar, civic, and service organizations.